 OMB is responsible for assisting the President of the United States with the preparation of the federal budget and supervising the administration of Executive Branch agencies.
 OMB also oversees and coordinates the Administration’s procurement, financial management, information, and regulatory policies.

 Cost Principles for Educational Institutions (Revised 8 August 2000 and Amended 10 May 2004).
-This Circular has been relocated to 2 CFR, Part 220.
+This Circular has been relocated to 2 CFR 220.
+Most continuation awards issued under OMB A-21 have transitioned to the Uniform Guidance (see above).

 Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations (Revised 27 June 2003 and 26 June 2007).
-This Circular has been relocated to 2 CFR, Part 215.
+This Circular has been relocated to 2 CFR 215.
+Most continuation awards issued under OMB A-110 have transitioned to the Uniform Guidance (see above).

 Provides guidance on managing and monitoring the award and administration of NSF grants and cooperative agreements.
 Information includes an overview of the NSF award process, award administration, financial management and payment, grantee standards, allowability of costs, and other award-related administrative topics.